LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 Payload Metadata Offset is a 64-bit integer.

-Other Metadata covers RBAC and other Metadata features, XXXXX.
+Other Metadata covers RBAC and other Metadata features:
+    * Next and Last pointers, in the case where the Lumion Version Count is non-zero.
+The pointers are Lumion UUIDs.
+    * List of valid Lumion Access Keys
+    * XXXXXX

 The Payload Metadata Block is laid out like this: